Synonym(s)

 - Lithium

-- EGFR inhibitors: The use of EGFR inhibitors, depending on therapy duration, shows follicular (acneiform) papulo-pustular exanthema in the area of seborrheic zones in a period of 2 weeks.
+- EGFR inhibitors: The use of EGFR inhibitors shows, depending on the duration of therapy, a follicular (acneiform) papulo-pustular exanthema in the area of the seborrhoeic zones within a period of 2 weeks.
 Comedones are typically absent.
-The severity of the exanthema is considered a measure of therapeutic response to EGFR inhibitors.
-EGF is thought to exert a control function on the inflammatory processes of acne vulgaris (Aydingoz IE et al. 2021).
+The severity of the exanthema is considered an indicator of the therapeutic response to EGFR inhibitors.
+It is assumed that EGF exerts a control function for the inflammatory processes of acne vulgaris (Aydingoz IE et al. 2021).

-Acne fulminans is defined as acne conglobata with a severe immunological systemic reaction (sickness, fever, bone pain, vasculitis).
+Acne fulminans refers to acne conglobata with a severe immunological systemic reaction (feeling of illness, fever, bone pain, vasculitis).

 ManifestationThis section has been translated automatically.